What We Know About The Police Killing Of 16-Year-Old Ma'Khia Bryant

 Ma'Khia’s aunt Hazel Bryant told The Columbus Dispatch that Ma'Khia lived at the foster home where the shooting took place and got into a conflict with somebody at the home.
 "She was loving," Hazel Bryant said.
 "Yeah, she had issues.
 But that's okay.
 All of us go through shit. ...
 She didn't deserve to die like a dog on the street."

-This shooting comes on the heels of the police killing of 20-year-old Daunte Wright in a Minneapolis suburb — just miles from where Chauvin killed George Floyd — and the fatal shooting of Adam Toledo, 13, in Chicago, continuing a horrific pattern of police violence against young Black and brown people in America — including children.
+This shooting comes on the heels of the police killing of 20-year-old Daunte Wright in a Minneapolis suburb, just miles from where Chauvin killed George Floyd, and the fatal shooting of Adam Toledo, 13, in Chicago, continuing a horrific pattern of police violence against young Black and brown people in America — including children.

 "It's a tragic day in the city of Columbus.
 It's a horrible, heartbreaking situation," Mayor Andrew Ginther said at the press conference.
 "We felt transparency in sharing this footage, as incomplete as it is at this time."
 He said there will be an independent investigation into the shooting.